Optimal Bubble Riding: A Mean Field Game with Varying Entry Times: The Bubble Riding Model and First Main Results

-After the bubble bursts, the price losses a (large) fraction of the bubble trend and drops to an after--burst value.
+Here we give two examples of the bubble trend functions. \begin{example}[Exponential Bubble] \citet{AbreuBrunnermeier03} assumed a fully deterministic model with $P^+_t = \gamma_t = P_0\exp(\ell t)$, where $\ell > 0$ governs the speed of bubble growth.
+To incorporate an entry-dependent growth, one can generalize the model by setting Then the bubble function $b$ is approximated for large $N$ by taking time derivative where $f_\T$ is the density function of $\nu$. \end{example} \begin{example}[LPPL Bubble] \citet{JLS1} proposed what is known as the JLS model with a mean trajectory following the log-periodic power law (LPPL):

+with critical time set to $T$.
+The parameter $\ell \in (0, 1)$ measures the power law acceleration of prices, which relates to the number of traders interacting with each other \cite{EverythingLPPL}.
+To allow players to dynamically enter the game, set $\ell_t = \ell F^N_\T(t)$ with $\ell \in (0, 1)$.
+For large $N$, $F^N_\T$ is nearly deterministic.
+Thus, we can approximate the bubble component by its expectation: and obtain the bubble trend function $b$ by taking time derivative.
+Note that if all players are present from the beginning (fixed entry with $\nu_T = \delta_0$), the model reduces to a standard LPPL in expectation. \end{example} After the bubble bursts, the price loses a proportion of the bubble component and drops to an after--burst value.
 The price dynamics in our model will be given in Equation \eqref{Price-Dynamics} below.
-Beforehand, let us describe the bubble burst time.
+Beforehand, let us first describe the bubble burst time.